maxtaco/tamejs/README.md

 the callback.
 Those slots can take the three forms of `pledge` return as above (i.e., declarative, generic, or variadic).

-As with `pledge`, the return value of the `Rendezvous`'s `pledge` is fed to function expecting a callback.
+As with standard `pledge`, the return value of the `Rendezvous`'s `pledge` is fed to a function expecting a callback.
 As soon as that callback fires, the slots of `arr` will be filled with the arguments to that callback.

 #### tame.Rendezvous.pledge (...)